Nutritional Rehabilitation Homes

 Since 1998, NYF’s Nutrition programming has been succeeding on a national scale in partnership with the Nepali government.
 NYF built 17 Nutritional Rehabilitation Homes throughout the country, each supporting a government-run hospital in pediatric cases involving malnutrition.
 By late 2021, these facilities had treated more than 26,000 children while their caregivers (mostly mothers) learned to keep their families well-nourished with readily available local foods.

-NYF built each facility with the promise from the Nepali government that after five years, these clinics would be funded and run entirely by Nepal’s own health system.
-All but two of our NRHs are now part of Nepal’s health infrastructure, with the 16th due to transition in mid-2022.
-The last – our flagship NRH in Kathmandu Valley – will always remain under NYF control.
+With the exception of our flagship Kathmandu Valley facility, NYF built each NRH with the promise from the Nepali government that after five years, these clinics would be funded and run entirely by Nepal’s own health system.
+Effective July 2022, all 16 of the NRHs built for this purpose are now part of Nepal’s health infrastructure.
+Our flagship NRH in Kathmandu Valley will always remain under NYF control.

-Besides the NRHs built by NYF, the Nepali government has now begun building their own, with 7 additional clinics in operation by 2021.
+Our NRH model has been so successful that it has become the standard of care for pediatric malnutrition throughout Nepal.
+Besides the NRHs built by NYF, the Nepali government has now begun building their own, with 7 additional clinics in operation by the end of 2021.

 Our flagship NRH in Kathmandu Valley serves as the training hub for prospective staff members for Nutritional Rehabilitation Homes throughout the country.
 Health workers and medical students are also regularly offered training workshops here, and certifications earned at our Kathmandu NRH are well-respected throughout Nepal.